Revenue Optimization

 Conclusion

-For Spreedly customers, that first run of the Account Updater can update a large percentage of your cards, especially if you're an e-commerce application with an, long-term vault in place.
+For Spreedly customers, that first run of the Account Updater can update a large percentage of your cards, especially if you're an e-commerce application with a long-term vault in place.
 Yet once you get past the initial run, you can expect to settle into an ongoing rate of 3 - 6% of your monthly vault.
 Even if your rate is much lower than that, it still makes sense to join because there is no fixed cost and you only pay for updated payment methods.

 Whether it's cost effective to you as a business will depend on what you believe the overall stickiness of your service is, and how much you value the cost of supporting customers when their payment methods fail.